mdclegacyI0/module-three-study-guide/04-react-state.md

 ## Don't change state directly

-- Why is it important to update the state using the helper functions provided by hooks rather than what we've grown used to in Vanilla JS?
+- Why is it important to update the state using the helper functions provided by hooks rather than what we've grown used to in Vanilla JS? because thats the whole point of react, to rerender quickly
 ```js
 // You may find yourself tempted to do this:
 mode = "light";